-Arguably it's now more important than ever to make sure your holiday is protected against the unforeseen, from cabin crew strikes and airlines going bust to freak 'acts of nature' that stop you from jetting off.
+It's important to make sure your holiday is protected against the unforeseen, from cabin crew strikes and airlines going bust to freak 'acts of nature' that stop you from jetting off.
 That way, if things don't quite go according to plan, you won't be left out of pocket.

-Most (although not all!) travel agents and tour operators are signed up to a scheme that protects your travel plans when you book a package holiday.
+Most travel agents and tour operators are signed up to a scheme that protects your travel plans when you book a package holiday.
 However, you are unlikely to find any such protection if you book your flights, accommodation, onward travel and so on separately.

 What protection do travel agents offer?